kswope/book-learnin/README.md

 >
-Javascript has two 'nonvalue' objects, undefined and null undefined means 'no value'.
+Javascript has two 'nonvalue' objects, undefined and null

+>
+- undefined means 'no value'.
-- Uninitialized vars are undefined.
+-- Uninitialized vars are undefined.
-- Missing parameters are undefined.
+-- Missing parameters are undefined.
-- If you read an nonexistent property
+-- If you read an nonexistent property
+- null means "no object"